You are here: MBA & Master » Mannheim Master of Applied Data Science & Measurement » Admissions

 The current course fee is € 17,000 due to an introductory discount, while the regular fee is € 25,000.

-The rolling admissions period for the Mannheim Master of Applied Data Science & Measurement (MDM) is from 17 February to 25 May 2020.
+The rolling admissions period for the Mannheim Master of Applied Data Science & Measurement (MDM) started on 17 February.

 Depending on which track you apply for, you need to take part in the Statistical Placement Test (SPT) or the Data Preparation Test (DPT), or both.
 The required results vary between the tracks.